vanessacor/Kata-rpg-combat/README.md

    - If the target is 5 or more Levels above the attacker, Damage is reduced by 50%
    - If the target is 5 or more levels below the attacker, Damage is increased by 50%

+#### Iteration Three

+- Characters have an attack Max Range.

+- Melee fighters have a range of 2 meters.

+- Ranged fighters have a range of 20 meters.

+- Characters must be in range to deal damage to a target.